finance calculator

 When to use it

-• Building depreciation schedules for equipment, vehicles, or furniture.
+• Building or checking depreciation schedules for equipment, vehicles, furniture, or leasehold improvements using straight-line accounting.

-• Comparing depreciation impact of different useful life assumptions.
+• Comparing the effect of different useful life assumptions on expense recognition and reported profitability.

 Tips & cautions